 For those of you new to TeeSpring, essentially it allows you to design t-shirts (for free) that you can then promote and sell.
 These t-shirts are not printed until you hit a sales goal.

 This beauty of TeeSpring’s business plan is in its simplicity.
 They have taken a proven model, selling t-shirts, and mixed that with the Groupon model of group buying.

 You are asked to choose a minimum number of tee’s you will sell before they go to print.
 The trick is choosing a volume that is high to make a nice return on investment (the higher you set the sales target, the cheaper your price per tee = more profit) but also setting the actual sales price per t-shirt, to a price you think people will pay.

 Later in this study, I will explain how you can hit the sweet spot with your campaign.

-Here is the results from my campaign which ended on the 14th April.
+Here are the results from my campaign which ended on the 14th of April.
 (I told you this was fresh!)